joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/04/25/us/trump-immunity-supreme-court/the-justice-department-has-already-granted-sitting-presidents-immunity-while-they-are-in-office

 **Court in Iran Sentences Prominent Rapper to Death, His Lawyer Says**\
-`The rapper, Toomaj Salehi, was initially arrested after releasing music in support of the protests that roiled the country in 2022 over the death of a young woman in police custody.`\
+`The rapper, Toomaj Salehi, was initially arrested after releasing music in support of the 2022 protests over the death of a young woman in police custody.`\
 https://nytimes.com/2024/04/25/world/middleeast/iran-rapper-toomaj-salehi-death-sentence.html

 **A Not-So-Great Economic Report**\